govuk-one-login/mobile-id-check-async/helper-scripts/README.md

 ./delete_stack.sh <base-stack-name>
 ```

-Follow the prompts to delete the relevant stacks
+Follow the prompts to delete your desired stacks.

 ## `deploy_backend.sh`